mdhaldane/mdhaldane.github.io/_pages/about.md

 ### Tsinghua University (2013 – 2015)

-#### Master of Arts, *Global Business Journalism*
+**Master of Arts, *Global Business Journalism***

 - **Global Trade Leader Scholarship** from the [Hinrich Foundation](https://www.hinrichfoundation.com)
-- Best thesis for examining the impact of English-language news media on the opening on of the Shanghai-Hong Kong Stock Connect
+- Awarded best thesis for examining the impact of English-language news media on the opening on of the Shanghai-Hong Kong Stock Connect

 ### Arizona State University (2010 – 2012)

-Bachelor of Science, *Economics*
+- Bachelor of Science, *Economics*

-Bachelor of Arts, *Journalism*
+- Bachelor of Arts, *Journalism*